Balooga/balooga.github.io/content/posts/pong-tutorial-1/pong-tutorial-1.md

 [OOP (Object-Oriented Programming)](https://en.wikipedia.org/wiki/Object-oriented_programming) is the driving paradigm in the design of [GDScript and the Godot engine](https://docs.godotengine.org/en/stable/tutorials/best_practices/what_are_godot_classes.html).
 You don't need to become an expert in Object Orientated programming to use the Godot engine or GDScript, but you should take the time to become somewhat proficient.
 This tutorial introduces some principles of OOP but won't go into much detail as this isn't a general programming tutorial.

 We start by implementing something seemingly straightforward, displaying the [frame rate](https://en.wikipedia.org/wiki/Frame_rate) (fps -- frames-per-second).
-See [Software Development Estimation](#software-development-estimation) (or not) as to why.
+Why start with the frame rate instead of jumping in and creating the Pong clone?
+See [Software Development Estimation]({{< ref "/posts/software-estimation/" >}} "Software Development Estimation") as to why.

 ![Pong FPS Tutorial 1](/posts/pong-tutorial-1/pong-execute.png "Displaying the frame rate in Pong FPS Tutorial 1")